-What does the decision to run SAP Carbon Impact on Amazon’s Elastic Compute Cloud (EC2) mean for the future of its on-demand strategy?
+What does the decision to run SAP Carbon Impact on Amazon’s Elastic Compute Cloud (EC2) mean for the future of

 It depends on whom you ask.

 Despite assertions to the contrary made by SAP officials, some industry watchers wonder if the company’s decision to run its sustainability application, Carbon Impact, on Amazon’s cloud might someday lead to Business ByDesign running on that same on-demand platform.

 “It could be a precursor to Business ByDesign being on Amazon,” said Ray Wang, an analyst and partner in the San Mateo, Calif.-based Altimeter Group.